aymenhamrouni/aymenhamrouni.github.io/_pages/about.md

 ---
 permalink: /
 excerpt: "I received the Diplome d’Ingenieur degree (summa cum laude) in telecommunication engineering from the Ecole Superieure des Communications de Tunis (SUP’COM), Tunis, Tunisia, in 2019 and the Masters in Electrical and Computer Engineering (Hons.) from the King Abdullah University of Science and Technology (KAUST).
-I am now pursuing a Ph.D. in Electrical Engineering Within WaveCore Arenberg at KU LEUVEN, Leuven, Belgium.
+I am now pursuing a Ph.D. in Electrical Engineering Within <a href="https://www.esat.kuleuven.be/wavecorearenberg/Home">WaveCore Arenberg</a> at KU LEUVEN, Leuven, Belgium.
 My research interests have been around optimization and applied machine learning, mathematical modeling, graph theory, and the Internet-of-Things."
 author_profile: true
 redirect_from:
   - /about/